-For further info and support on staying safe during COVID, please talk to your support worker or get in touch.
+For further info and support on staying safe during COVID if you are working, please talk to your support worker or get in touch.

 Sexual Health: If you are concerned about your sexual health or need contraception, we can arrange an initial telephone assessment with the specialist sexual health nurse (Jane) over the phone.

 If you can’t reach Basis, please speak directly to the Leeds Sexual Health Team.
 To speak with a professional about sexual health concerns or to get reassurance, call their advice line on 0113 392 0334.
 If you need to see a nurse or Doctor because you are experiencing symptoms then call their appointment line on 0113 392 0333.
 They will assess you over phone & if appropriate bring you into clinic for treatment/meds.
 All walk-in clinic services at Leeds Sexual Health have been suspended.
 Other services may also have been suspended to reduce face-to-face contact.
 Please do not attend clinic unless told to.